sefirosweb/minecraftHawkEye/README.md

 # minecraftHawkEye
-Minecraft bot for equations when shooting an arrow
+Module for the Minecraft bot, hit 100% of the time with the bow, using the equations of parabolic shooting with friction

-This program / bot is based on <a href="https://github.com/PrismarineJS/mineflayer" target="_blank">mineflayer</a> repository
+This module is based on bot of <a href="https://github.com/PrismarineJS/mineflayer" target="_blank">mineflayer</a> repository

+This calculate the trajectory of arrow / snowballs... to ensure which is the best angle to hit

 Install:
 - Install nodejs >= 14 from nodejs.org